jlegatheaux/RC2020-assignments/assignment-3/README.md

 n = file.read( buffer, 0, len ); // Reads up to len (or buffer.length) bytes of data from this file into an array of bytes
 ```

-## Assignment 3.2: A client to download content from one or more HTTP servers by the way of HTTP range requests
+## Delivery 2: A client to download content from one or more HTTP servers by the way of HTTP range requests

 To complete the assignment 3 that you must submitt in the submission date, you must program an HTTP client that must be able to transfer a voluminous file (e.g. above 100 Mbytes) from **a set of HTTP "tricky" servers**, in the shortest time.
 These "tricky" servers, whenever they receive a request of an object, may only send part of the requested object or break the connection in the middle of the transfer.
 Also, each server can exhibit variable transfer performances.
 These servers, accept range HTTP requests, and whenever they receive a request o an object with more than 1 Myte, they only send a slice of the requested object of random size, from 1 Mbyte, up to at most 10 Mbytes.
 Thus, if the requested object (or range) has less than 1 Mbyte, it is fully sent.
 However, if the requested object (or range) has size grater than 1 Mbyte, these servers send a range of random size, between 1 and 10 Mbytes, in a random way.